18F/uswds-jekyll/pages/training/coursera.md

 ## Application Process

 Below are the steps for submitting an applicatoin to obtain a Coursera license.
-Please do not submit multiple applications per person (e.g. submit multiple application for different periods).
+Please do not submit multiple applications per person (e.g. submit multiple applications for different periods).

   1. Click the below button/link to access and submit the application form. **It is critical that both your email and your supervisors email are entered correctly**.
 If they are mistyped the application process will fail.